neo-project/neo-dev-portal/tutorials/2024-07-31-neow3j-smart-contract-quickstart/index.md

 If you use VS Code make sure to install the
 [Neo Blockchain Toolkit](https://marketplace.visualstudio.com/items?itemName=ngd-seattle.neo-blockchain-toolkit)
 extension.
 It supports contract debugging, easy setup of private blockchains, and an in-editor block explorer.
-To get familiar with the Blockchain Toolkit checkout the quickstart tutorials [here](https://ngdenterprise.com/neo-tutorials/quickstart1.html) (the tutorials use C# as the smart contract language).
 For optimal Java support in VS Code we recommend using the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).